Help to reopen your business safely

 We've been allocated £73,686 from the European Regional Development Fund to create a safe shopping environment for shoppers and businesses in our town centres.
 For more information about the fund and its criteria, see GOV.UK - Reopening High Streets Safely Fund guidance.

-Our staff are working hard to ensure our larger town centres are safe to use while meeting the governments guidelines.
-We've been engaging with Town Councils and established town centre business groups on proposals for promoting high streets and supplementing the safety measures.
+Our staff worked hard to ensure our larger town centres were safe to use while meeting the governments guidelines following the two previous lockdowns.
+We will continue to engage with Town Councils and established town centre business groups on proposals for promoting high streets and supplementing the safety measures.

 Changes you can expect to see around the larger towns: